Join Bicycle NSW for comprehensive insurance and advocacy.Join Us Today

 Country train rules need to change to match metro travel

-‘Cycle tourism and particularly e-bike tourism will be a windfall for regional economies if TrainLink allows roll on bikes on all its NSW regional lines.’
-Peter McLean.
+"Cycle tourism, and particularly e-bike tourism, will be a windfall for regional economies if TrainLink allows roll on bikes on all its NSW regional lines."

 Here’s how you can help advocate for roll-on bikes on all NSW regional trains:

-Given the lack of concrete action by Transport for NSW in the Channel 7 News story to do away with the requirement of having to box bikes, we ask for your very much needed support to continue to pressure by:
+Given the lack of concrete action by Transport for NSW as reported by a Channel 7 News story to do away with the requirement of having to box bikes, we ask for your very much needed support to continue to pressure by:

 1. Signing the petition HERE

-2. Pressure your local candidates, (declarations to be announced 14-20 April) and the Minister for Transport.
+2. Pressure your local MP and the Minister for Transport.
 Ideally a letter should be sent to both your local member and The Hon.
 (Jo) Joanna Elizabeth HAYLEN, BA MP, Minister for Transport.
-For sample letter ideas and letter templates head over to our resources page HERE.
+For sample letter ideas and letter templates head over to our resources page here.

-John Fuller, committee member of CWC has developed an excellent set of notes of suggested changes that can be made to the current Trainlink rail carriages and coaches.
+John Fuller, committee member of CWC has developed an excellent set of notes of suggested changes that can be made to the current TrainLink rail carriages and coaches.
 Changes should not be put off until the arrival of the continually delayed new fleet.
-More on why Boxing Bikes is Bad for The Bush HERE & HERE
+More on why Boxing Bikes is Bad for The Bush here and here.

-3. Contact Trainlink through the customer feedback emphasising the desperate need for change of rule.
+3. Contact TrainLink through the customer feedback form emphasising the desperate need for change of rule.
 This needs to happen to current fleet and changes are relatively simple (see briefing notes).
-At this stage we have no other method of contacting Trainlink other than through this pro forma method HERE or HERE
+At this stage we have no other method of contacting TrainLink other than through this pro forma method here or here.
+We cannot say for certain which one is the most effective.
+Maybe use both!

 For further information please contact: